Dolores and her family enjoy primitive camping on an island in the Adirondacks in upstate New York.

 - Canned stews

-- Pasta and dried veggies
+- Pasta and dried or canned veggies

 - Grilled cheese and soup

-- Fresh fish!
-You can enjoy fresh food anytime if you’re lucky enough to land a legal sized one.
+- Fresh fish: you can enjoy fresh food anytime if you’re lucky enough to land a legal-sized one.
 Clean the fish well away from campsite and bury the guts (to deter bears).
 Never wear your fish cleaning clothes in the tent.
 Cook and serve the fish as soon as possible for maybe the best meal you have ever eaten!

 Cooking with a Dutch Oven

-Personally, I would never camp in a state that contains grizzly bears.
-No offense to the folks (or bears) who inhabit those beautiful places.
-Maybe I’ve watched too many movies.
-Maybe I’m just a big baby.
-But if you are new at camping, you need to be careful and remember that it’s the bear’s home, not yours.
+If you are new at camping, you need to be careful and remember that it’s the bear’s home, not yours.
 You are the intruder and sometimes certain bears are not too happy with that.

 - Avoid areas frequented by bears.

-- Use a bear vault - a strong bear proof container that can be purchased.
-Some camp sites provide bear vaults.
+- Use a bear vault: a strong bear-proof container that can be purchased.
+Some campsites provide bear vaults.